 Four our first example, imagine Alina, a nine-year-old ML born outside the United States, who is not initially proficient with the English language at the time of enrollment, and who enrolls in US schools for the first time in South Carolina during January.
 Recently arrived MLs should be placed in the educational setting that is most appropriate for the student based on available educational records and placement with same-aged peers.
 Therefore, Alina will likely be placed in a thirdgrade classroom with other nine-year-old students and will receive whatever educational supports and interventions are typically provided in her school and district for MLs at her demonstrated level of English language proficiency.
 Because flexibility for recently arrived MLs in South Carolina does not excuse any testing, Alina would take the third grade SC READY in ELA and Mathematics and would complete the WIDA ACCESS for ELLs.
-She is welcome expected to take the Student School Climate Survey, particularly if it can be offered in her home language but would not be included in any of the indicators described in this manual because she would not meet the continuous enrollment requirement (i.e., because she has not been continuously enrolled at the school from the 45th day of school to the date of testing).
+She is expected to take the Student School Climate Survey but would not be included in any of the indicators described in this manual because she would not meet the continuous enrollment requirement (i.e., because she has not been continuously enrolled at the school from the 45th day of school to the date of testing).
 The scores obtained would be used to inform instruction and to set a baseline for future indicators.
 After completing her fourth-grade year, she would be included in the Multilingual Learners' Progress indicator, the Student Progress indicator, and the School Climate indicator but would not be included in Academic Achievement or Preparing for Success because the date of her initial enrollment in US schools is less than 24 months prior to the date of testing.
 After completing her fifth-grade year, Alina would be included in all relevant accountability indicators, since the date of her initial enrollment in US schools is more than 24 months prior to the administration of any achievement tests used for accountability.

 These guidelines apply the same way for students in Middle School.
 For this example, let's imagine that Amani, who is eleven years old, was born outside the US, is not initially proficient in the English language at the time of enrollment, and enrolls for the first time in US schools in South Carolina during the first week of the school year as a sixth-grade student.
 Amani would be placed in the courses most appropriate for him given his age and educational records.
-Because he meets the continuous enrollment requirement for Middle School indicators, Amani would be included in the Multilingual Learners' Progress indicator and would be excluded from the School Climate indicator only if the Student School Climate Survey is not offered in his home language.
+Because he meets the continuous enrollment requirement for Middle School indicators, Amani would be included in the Multilingual Learners' Progress indicator and the School Climate indicator.
 He would be excluded from all other Report Card indicators for his school for his sixth-grade year.
 For seventh grade, Amani would be included in the Multilingual Learners' Progress indicator, the Student Progress indicator, and the School Climate indicator but would not be included in Academic Achievement or Preparing for Success because the date of his initial enrollment in US schools is less than 24 months prior to the date of testing.
 Then, during Amani's eighth grade year, he will be included normally in all Report Card indicators.